Vedolizumab: Legal status

-Takeda filed a Marketing Authorization Application (MAA) in the European Union on 7 March 2013 and a biologic license application (BLA) with the U.S. Food and Drug Administration on 21 June 2013 for both Crohn's disease and ulcerative colitis.
+Takeda filed a marketing authorisation application in the European Union on 7 March 2013 and a biologic license application (BLA) with the U.S. Food and Drug Administration on 21 June 2013 for both Crohn's disease and ulcerative colitis.
 On 4 September 2013, vedolizumab was given a Priority Review Status, which functions to expedite potential acceptance to market.

-In March 2014, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for vedolizumab (brand name Entyvio).
+In March 2014, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for vedolizumab (brand name Entyvio).

 In May 2014, vedolizumab (Entyvio) was approved by the FDA for treatment of both moderate-to-severe ulcerative colitis and moderate-to-severe Crohn's disease.
 In May 2014, Entyvio was approved for medical use in the European Union.
 In April 2015, Health Canada approved Entyvio.

 Research

 Vedolizumab eventually completed a number of phase III clinical trials for Crohn's Disease and Ulcerative Colitis (GEMINI I, GEMINI II, and GEMINI III) that demonstrate that vedolizumab is an effective and well tolerated drug.
 The results of the GEMINI 1 and GEMINI 2 randomized, placebo controlled multicenter trials of induction and maintenance therapy in Crohn's disease and ulcerative colitis have been published.
-An additional clinical trial, GEMINI LTS (Long-term Safety), is still being run.
+An additional clinical trial, GEMINI LTS (Long-term Safety), was completed in October 2017.